 I didn’t have to use any code to create this page.
 I was able to change the look of this page using the drop and drop editor, and I can see how the LeadPages is performing in real-time.

 How to Create a Landing Page With LeadPages

-LeadPages offers several dozen landing page templates, which you can sort by conversion rate.
+LeadPages offers several dozen template landing pages, which you can sort by conversion rate.

 It also indicates the industry of each landing page so you can find one most relevant to your needs.

 I picked a template landing page for authors, and then I customised the colours, fonts and look and feel of this template.